Thoron86/AI-Spielplatz/Projects/Teams/Andreh/readme.md

 * Text-to-speech output.
 * Basic graphical user interface with chat history.

-**Note:** Speech recognition currently relies on an internet connection.
+(If the AI model doesn't give an answer, make sure Ollama is running in the background with "ollama serve") **Note:** Speech recognition currently relies on an internet connection.